Gerontology is the multidisciplinary study of the mental, physical, and social traits of older people and how they are affected by the aging process.

 Nursing and home health aides care for patients who are physically or mentally ill.
 Nursing aides work in nursing homes, hospitals, or mental health facilities while home health aides work in their patients’ homes.
 Some of the roles of geriatric aides include assisting patients with meals, helping with personal hygiene, and keeping patients’ rooms tidy.

 They may also administer medications or assist with medical equipment, such as ventilators.
-The median annual salary for nursing and home health aides is $27,080 with the top earners receiving close to $37,000 a year.
+The average salary for a nurse’s aide in the United States of America is $42,201 and that of a home health aide is $36,722 per year.

 Final thoughts